eclipse-edc/Virtual-Connector/docs/access_control.md

 Scopes used in EDC-V are:

-- `management-api-read`: allows read access to the control plane's management API
+- `management-api:read`: allows read access to the control plane's management API
-- `management-api-write`: allows write access to the control plane's management API
+- `management-api:write`: allows write access to the control plane's management API
-- `data-plane-read`: allows read access to the data plane's management API
+- `data-plane:read`: allows read access to the data plane's management API
-- `data-plane-write`: allows write access to the data plane's management API
+- `data-plane:write`: allows write access to the data plane's management API
-- `identity-api-read`: allows read access to IdentityHub's identity API
+- `identity-api:read`: allows read access to IdentityHub's identity API
-- `identity-api-write`: allows write access to IdentityHub's identity API
+- `identity-api:write`: allows write access to IdentityHub's identity API
 - `issuer-admin-api`: allows full access to the IssuerService's Issuer Admin API.
 A distinction between read and write access is not required here, as this scope is only granted to provisioner users.